recepkizilarslan/Console-Tourist/README.md

-# Tourist
+# Console Tourist
-Tourist is a simple tool that allows you to collect console messages, errors, unsuccessful requests of all your pages after the DOM loading with authentication support.
+Console Tourist is a simple tool that allows you to collect console messages, errors, unsuccessful requests of all your pages after the DOM loading with authentication support.

 ### What does Tourist do?